You are here

 The specially developed building structure gives the area a concise identity to the new district.
 The scale and differentiated height development of the new buildings link the urban context of the Sartorius Quarter.
 Uniform building depths make it possible to adapt to changing needs at any time in the future.

 Various architectural firms have been commissioned to design individual building plots: Grüntuch Ernst Architekten, Charles de Picciotto Architekt BDA and Bieling Architekten.
-Holzer Kobler Architekturen will be planning and designing the "Life Science Factory" for the Sartorius Quarter.
+Holzer Kobler Architekturen will be planning and realising the "Life Science Factory" for the Sartorius Quarter; for the building on construction site 1.2 (Client: Hamburg Team, costumer: Ottobock) the service phases 1–4 were delivered.